Onward and Upward: How Recent Trends Will Power Breakthroughs in 2021 and Beyond

 * * *

-As CEO and Director, John Carrington leads the energy storage and analytics movement at Stem.
-He came to Stem from MiaSole, the world’s largest CIGS-based thin film solar company, where he was CEO and Director, and previously held leadership positions and First Solar and General Electric.
+As CEO and director, John Carrington leads the energy storage and analytics movement at Stem.
+He came to Stem from MiaSole, the world’s largest CIGS-based thin-film solar company, where he was CEO and director, and he previously held leadership positions and First Solar and General Electric.